 However, if an employee feels that their workers’ compensation claim was unjustly denied or they are unhappy with the settlement, they can contact the Alabama Bureau of Workers’ compensation to request a review of the settlement.

-How Can You Find the Best Workers' Compensation Insurance Policy Hunstville?
+How Can You Find the Best Workers' Compensation Insurance Policy in Hunstville?

 A local independent insurance agent can help you find the right workers’ compensation insurance policy for your Hunstville employees.
 Independent agents work with multiple insurance companies to compare prices and find a provider that specializes in covering businesses like yours.